erezsh/reladiff/docs/new-database-driver-guide.rst

 :data:`TYPE_CLASSES`
 ~~~~~~~~~~~~~~~~~~~~~~

-Each database class must have a ``TYPE_CLASSES`` dictionary, which maps between the string data-type, as returned by querying the table schema, into the appropriate data-diff type class, i.e. a subclass of ``database_types.ColType``.
+Each database class must have a ``TYPE_CLASSES`` dictionary, which maps between the string data-type, as returned by querying the table schema, into the appropriate reladiff type class, i.e. a subclass of ``database_types.ColType``.

 :data:`ROUNDS_ON_PREC_LOSS`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~